folio-org/okapi/doc/security.md

 was strictly required.
 If joe had not had this permission, the auth module would have failed, and the modt module would never be called.

-2.10) Okapi received the OK response from the auth module.
+2.10) Okapi received the OK response from the auth module:
- * It notes that it received a X-Okapi-Module-Tokens header.
+ * It notes that it received an X-Okapi-Module-Tokens header.
 This indicates that authorization is done, so it can remove the X-Okapi-Permissions-Required and -Desired headers from following requests.
  * It notes that there is a module token for "motd".
 It stores that token in its